dionach/pwdumpstats/README.md

 # pwdumpstats
 pwdumpstats is a python script to generate statistics from a pwdump file, including around the use of duplicate passwords.
-It can also read passwords cracked using John the Ripper, to show the most common weak passwords in use.
+It can also read passwords cracked using John the Ripper or hashcat, to show the most common weak passwords in use.

 Although it will work with any pwdump file (or even a simpler username:hash file), it is best used with the output of [NtdsAudit](https://github.com/Dionach/ntdsaudit), which will allow it to output more stats, such as those related to inactive and administrative accounts.